AdvanceTechMedia/AdvanceTechPodcast/content/community.md

 <br></br>
 <img src="/img/sponsors/bitcoin_wizard.png" alt="drawing" style="width: 200px;"/>

-[**Bitcoin Wizard**](https://bitcoinwizard.net/) is founded by William Casarin who has been in the Bitcoin space since 2010.
+[**Bitcoin Wizard**](https://bitcoinwizard.net/) was founded by William Casarin who has been in the Bitcoin space since 2010.
 William was the CTO of Monstercat, one of the first record labels to accept Bitcoin.
 These days he spends most of his time helping individuals and companies with Bitcoin, and working on Bitcoin projects such as Bitcoin Core and the Lightning Network.

 <br></br>
 <img src="/img/sponsors/BTC_Sessions.webp" alt="drawing" style="width: 200px;"/>